 All rides are designed entirely for cycles (including electric cycles).
 All riders must ensure that their cycles are in a roadworthy condition, must observe the rules of the Highway Code and follow the instructions of any officials, marshals and the Police.
-The organisers’ decision shall be final as to whether a cycle is of an appropriate type or condition to participate on rides.
+The organiser’s decision shall be final as to whether a cycle is of an appropriate type or condition to be used on rides.

 In compliance with British Cycling’s rules and regulations, helmets are compulsory for under-18s, and recommended but not compulsory for adults, taking part in our rides.